unm-historiography/metahistory/essays/thematic/historical-fiction.md

 Rosenberg claims that narrative clouds our understanding of history, tainting it.
 Though deeply ingrained in who we are as human beings,[^White1] narrative is something that we must excise from how history is told, adopting the more sterile [scientific method](https://en.wikipedia.org/wiki/Scientific_method) to communicate the past [^Rosenberg].

-Ironically, the very vehicle they wish to cast aside is precisely the tool they use communicate information and enhance our understanding.[^White1]  Rosenberg admits that he, as much as anyone, is a "victim of narrative."
+Ironically, the very vehicle they wish to cast aside is precisely the tool they use communicate information and enhance our understanding. [^White1]  Rosenberg admits that he, as much as anyone, is a "victim of narrative."
 Like Rosenberg, historians, philosophers, doctors, accountants, and scientists are dependent on narrative to share their ideas.
-Without narrative information loses meaning and falls on deaf ears.[White1]  Therein lies the paradox of Rosenberg’s argument: with narrative information (history) is tainted; without it there is no meaning, it devolves to data points.[^Rosenberg]
+Without narrative information loses meaning and falls on deaf ears.
+[White1]  Therein lies the paradox of Rosenberg’s argument: with narrative information (history) is tainted; without it there is no meaning, it devolves to data points.[^Rosenberg]

 [Hayden White](https://en.wikipedia.org/wiki/Hayden_White), a classically trained medievalist and narrativist[^Paul1], contended that '“The Burden of History” interpreted history as storytelling, contending that without attending to the craft of writing the discipline would fail to keep up intellectually with other scholarly fields.'[^Stoval1] And so, "narrative "is simply there like life itself. . international, transhistorical, transcultural."[Barthes1]

-> block quote A historical narrative is thus necessarily a mixture of adequately and inadequately explained events, a congeries of established and inferred facts, at once a representation that is an interpretation and an interpretation that passes for an explanation of the whole process mirrored in the narrative.[^White3]
+> block quote A historical narrative is thus necessarily a mixture of adequately and inadequately explained events, a congeries of established and inferred facts, at once a representation that is an interpretation and an interpretation that passes for an explanation of the whole process mirrored in the narrative. [^White3]

-### Assessing the value of historical fiction?
+### Truth, objectivity and fiction?

+Before I wade into the questions of truth and objectivity—and I don’t want to get any more than ankle deep in these two areas—there is something that we must all agree on: We are all human.
+As humans the world around us is subject to interpretation, each person having their own understanding and view of the world around them.
+The same premise holds true for truth.
+There are very few “absolute truths” in the world, death and taxes being the first that come to mind.

+Truth is as individual as each of us.
+Sure, we can look at historical documents, those written by those who observed and lived in a particular time and place, thinking they are representative of the actual historical event.
+But there were tens, or hundreds, or thousands of people present and only a handful recorded the occurrence, and fewer still of those accounts survive the passage of time.
+In reviewing these personal accounts, we are getting a single human perspective and assessing its contents as “truth,” until we discover another record that either affirms or contradicts the one we are most familiar with.

+This leads to the second half of the fallacy: objectivity.
+If we had accounts of a single event from any number of witnesses, each of whom diligently recorded the event in great detail, there be as many variations in the accounts as there were people present.
+Which do we hold as accurate?
+Which are the most ‘objective?’
+Objectivity is, like truth, a very difficult concept to assess.
+To claim objectivity means to deny all the we are and that we have experience.
+Life shapes us, gradually building unseen biases.
+The existence of biases means there can be no absolute objectivity.

 Clearly, we can’t accept these works of historical fiction as historical '**truth**.'
 With the addition of fictional elements, we have to divine fact from 'fantasy'.
 Even so, the factual portions of these works are enhanced by the inclusion of the fictional elements.
 Provided we understand and recognize the difference between the history and the fiction, historical fiction can present a more significant opportunity to grasp and become involved in the story that narrative accounts are unable to accomplish.